0x9060/blackjack/README.md

 High level plans for major changes to project, most not yet started.

 - Use oracle for RNG on the fly (e.g., from Wolfram Alfa using `provableAPI`).
+- Provide a gas proxy such that the player only interacts with MetaMask when placing bets (i.e., the house pays the gas for hitting and standing).
-- Separate betting and action functions.
+- Separate betting and action functions entirely.
 - Fix refunds for dealer Blackjack, other payout quirks - write a lot more payment tests.
 - Gas optimization
 - General refactoring